 Genital warts usually develop within six weeks to six months after exposure, but could take longer to appear.
 If our immune systems are healthy, our bodies may be able to fight off the virus — our immune systems are normally able to clear 90 percent of genital-wart infections within two years of exposure.
 Unfortunately, if the immune system can’t fight off the virus, the infection will become chronic, in which case warts can resurface throughout one’s lifetime.
 The warts can be removed by a doctor, but you could still transmit the virus to others and you might experience a recurrence of the warts.
 Smokers’ immune systems are less likely to be able to fight off the infection, and in the case of a chronic infection, smokers’ warts are more likely to return even after being removed by a health care provider.

 You can reduce your risk of acquiring HPV by consistently and correctly using condoms and dental dams.
-The female condom (also known as the receptive condom or the insertive condom) is more effective in protecting against HPV transmission because it covers more surface area than regular condoms.
+The female condom (also known as the receptive condom, the internal condom, or the insertive condom) is more effective in protecting against HPV transmission because it covers more surface area than regular condoms.
 However, barrier methods are limited by how much of the skin’s surface they can cover.
 Because the virus can reside in skill cells that aren’t covered by a condom or dental dam, HPV can still be spread even when safer-sex methods are used.
 Aside from total abstinence, the best protection against genital warts is to be vaccinated with Gardasil before becoming sexually active.
 (If you are already sexually active, you still could benefit from the vaccine.
 Talk to a health care provider for advice.)

 Genital warts by themselves are not life-threatening, though they can cause bleeding; when open wounds are present, the risk for the transmission of other STDs increases.
 Warts can also cause emotional distress, so most people who have them want to find ways to get rid of them.
 Old folk remedies included strategies such as rubbing a dead toad on the warts; these days there are many effective ways of getting rid of them, including surgical and nonsurgical methods.
 Talk to a health care provider to find out which option is best for you.
 They are easier to treat if therapy is sought within the first year of their appearance.
 Unfortunately, each treatment can cost several hundred dollars and the warts could return in the future (annually, about $200 million is spent to treat genital warts in the United States alone).
 Furthermore, evidence shows that warts can still be transmitted even when they have been removed because viruses can lurk in the surrounding skin cells.
 It is possible, however, that the removal of warts makes transmission less likely — but right now researchers don’t know for sure.